J.C. Penney, Martha Stewart broaden product array

-(Reuters) - J.C.
-Penney Co Inc (JCP.N) is adding items to its planned Martha Stewart shops within its department stores, deepening a venture that is the centerpiece of the retailer’s plan to transform its stores into a collection of boutiques and to lure new shoppers.
+July 12 (Reuters) - J.C.
+Penney Co Inc is adding items to its planned Martha Stewart shops within its department stores, deepening a venture that is the centerpiece of the retailer’s plan to transform its stores into a collection of boutiques and to lure new shoppers.

 In December, Penney announced a 10-year deal that will see it build store-in-stores that will open early in 2013 and will sell home products by Martha Stewart, the doyen of home decor and cooking.